 DDC-NY BIM Guidelines state that BIM authoring software shall be used through the project life cycles, supporting design criteria, pre-preliminary design, schematic design, design development, final construction documents, bid award and registration, construction, and regulatory approvals.

 - Enhance the coordination process by effectively detecting and solving clashes at the initial stage before they lead to outrageous change orders

 - Demonstrate timely construction schedules (4D BIM) and site operations

-- Connect cost factor to the 3D model or components for efficient estimation and transparent bidding process
+- Connect cost factors to the 3D model or components for efficient estimation and a transparent bidding process

 - Provide advanced models to the clients or facility managers for further use in building maintenance and operations

 With BIM tools and software, the designs can be created directly in 3D as an assortment of model components (like the lines, circular arcs, and blocks in a 2D CAD drawing).
 As the project progresses, more intelligence is added to the model, and this knowledge is captured in an information base.